On sufficient conditions for spanning structures in dense graphs: Applications

 \subsection{Multipartite graphs}

 It is well known that Dirac's theorem also holds in bipartite graphs, where each part has size $n$ and each vertex has degree at least $n/2$~\cite{MM63}.
 To formulate extensions of this result, we introduce some further notation.
 Consider a \emph{balanced} family $\fU$ of $r$ disjoint sets each of size $n$.
-Let $G$ be a $\fU$-partite graph, meaning that $G$ has no edges with both endpoints in the same part.
+Let $G$ be a $\fU$-partite graph, meaning that $G$ has no edges with both endpoints in the same part when $r \geq 2$.
+(For $r=1$, the definition is vacuous.)
 The \emph{$\fU$-partite minimum degree} of $G$, written $\delta(G;\mathscr{U})$, is the least minimum degree of the bipartite subgraphs of $G$ induced by pairs of parts of $\fU$.
 When $\fU$ is clear from the context, we simply write $\delta_r(G)$.

 Multipartite extensions of Dirac's theorem were first investigated in terms of clique factors.
 Fischer~\cite{Fischer1999} conjectured a multipartite version of the Hajnal--Szemerédi theorem in balanced $r$-partite graphs.
 According to this, $\delta_r(G) \ge (k-1)n/k$ should be enough to find a $k$-clique factor in an $r$-partite graph $G$, of course assuming that the necessary condition that $k$ divides $rn$ holds.
-Examples by Catlin~\cite{Catlin1980}, later generalised by Keevash and Mycroft~\cite{KM15b}, show that if $rn/k$ is odd and $k$ divides $n$, then at least $\delta(G) \ge (k-1)n/k+1$ is necessary.
+Examples by Catlin~\cite{Catlin1980}, later generalised by Keevash and Mycroft~\cite{KM15b}, show that if $rn/k$ is odd and $k$ divides $n$, then $\delta_r(G) \ge (k-1)n/k+1$ is necessary.
 The modified Fischer conjecture~\cite{KO09b} posits that, nevertheless, those examples are the only cases where Fischer's original conjecture does not hold.
-This was confirmed for large $n$ and $k = r = 3$ by Magyar and Martin~\cite{MM02}, for $k = r = 4$ by Martin and Szemerédi~\cite{MS08}.
-An approximate version was shown by Lo and Markström~\cite{LM13b}, and independently by Keevash and Mycroft~\cite{KM15}.
+For large $n$, this conjecture was confirmed by Magyar and Martin~\cite{MM02} for $k = r = 3$ and by Martin and Szemerédi~\cite{MS08} for $k = r = 4$.
+An approximate version was shown by Lo and Markström~\cite{LM13b} and, independently, Keevash and Mycroft~\cite{KM15}.
 Finally, Keevash and Mycroft~\cite{KM15b} proved the full conjecture for all large $n$.